 Integrating Qtap with Your Observability Stack

-You already have an observability stack — Grafana + Loki, Datadog, Elastic, or similar — and S3-compatible object storage.
+You already have an observability stack — Grafana + Loki, Datadog, Elastic, or similar.
 This guide shows how Qtap slots into what you already run, without provisioning new infrastructure.
-Qtap speaks OTLP for events and S3 for payloads.
-If your stack can receive either, you're set.
+Qtap speaks OTLP for both events and artifacts.
+You can also use S3 for artifact storage if you prefer.
+If your stack can receive OTLP, you're set.

 How Qtap Fits In